 - Remove from heat, add in butter and continue to stir.
 The curd will be thick and shiny and will hold its form on a spoon.
 Refrigerate until fully cooled.

 - Split cooled donuts in half.
 Place about two tablespoons of lemon curd on bottom half, cover with top.
 Sprinkle with powdered sugar substitute.

 The curd must be cooked long enough on low heat in order for it to thicken.
 It can take 10-15 minutes for this small batch.
 It will also thicken as it cools.
 But don't raise the heat to speed up the process.
 It could boil and then it will curdle.

 This tangy low carb spread can be used on scones and muffins.
 Or try it as a filling layered in a cake or on top of a pound cake.
-It is delicious on pancakes or waffles as well.
+It is delicious on pancakes, waffles or granola as well.

 Store it in an airtight container in the refrigerator for up to a week.
 You can also freeze for 2-3 months.